m8niquefa/chargebee-playground/README.md

     create_customer     Create a customer from a file create_subscription
-                        Create a subscription from a file with subscription items and a customer id
+                        Create a subscription from a file with subscription items and a customer id create              Create a customer and a subscription from two files

 options:
   -h, --help            show this help message and exit